Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 Across mid-tier and premium credit cards a common trend is emerging – food delivery credits.
 If you have one of these cards, be sure to take advantage of the food delivery credits.
 They all work differently, so be sure you’re getting the full benefits from your annual fee.

-The American Express Gold Card offers a $10 monthly credit that you can use for Seamless/ Grubhub.
+The American Express Gold Card offers up to a $10 monthly credit that you can use for Seamless/ Grubhub.
 You can also use the credit at The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
 While $10 probably isn’t enough to cover your entire tab, it can take a good slice out of your bill.
 With an annual fee of only $250, this is the only mid-tier card offering a food delivery credit.

-If you prefer UberEats, the $15 monthly Uber credit from the American Express Platinum Card can be used for UberEats instead of for a rideshare.
+If you prefer UberEats, the up to $15 monthly Uber credit from the American Express Platinum Card can be used for UberEats instead of for a rideshare.
 In December, this credit becomes $35 and can cover some smaller orders.
 The annual fee is a bit heftier at $550, but if you already have one you should definitely be taking full advantage of the credit.

 Earlier this year (boy has it been a long year already!)
 Chase made some changes to the Chase Sapphire Reserve.
 Among other changes, Chase added a DoorDash credit.
 You’ll get $60 in 2020 and another $60 in 2021.
 Since it isn’t monthly, you’ll likely use it all up on one or two orders, but it will cover your entire bill which many other credits won’t do.

 If you’re a frequent DoorDash user, you shouldn’t be looking at any card other than the Sapphire Reserve.
 There’s some great benefits beyond just the DoorDash credit.